h2oai/h2o-2/h2o-docs/source/faq/r_related.rst

 R and H\ :sub:`2`\ O
 ====================

-  In order for H\ :sub:`2`\ O and R to work together, an instance of H\ :sub:`2`\ O must be running, and that instance of H\ :sub:`2`\ O must be specified in the R workspace.
-If the H\ :sub:`2`\ O instance is terminated the H\ :sub:`2`\ O package in R will no longer work because R will no longer be able to send information to H\ :sub:`2`\ O's distributed analysis, and will no longer be able to get info mation back.
-Even if a new instance of H\ :sub:`2`\ O is started with the exact same IP and port number, users will need to reestablish the connection between  H\ :sub:`2`\ O and R using the call h2o.init(), and will have to restart their H\ :sub:`2`\ O work session.
+  In order for H\ :sub:`2`\ O and R to work together, an H\ :sub:`2`\ O instance that is specified in the R workspace must be running.
+If the H\ :sub:`2`\ O instance is terminated, the H\ :sub:`2`\ O package in R will no longer work because R cannot send or receive information to or from H\ :sub:`2`\ O's distributed analysis.
+Even if a new instance of H\ :sub:`2`\ O with the exact same IP and port number is started, users must re-establish the connection between  H\ :sub:`2`\ O and R using the command **h2o.init()** and restart their H\ :sub:`2`\ O work session.

-**Updating the R Package aka.
-Avoid Version Mismatch!**
+**Updating the R Package to Avoid a Version Mismatch**

-H\ :sub:`2`\ O's R package is now available for download on CRAN but typically the 0xdata team continues to push new releases faster than CRAN typically upload more recent packages.
-To avoid a version mismatch when upgrading or changing your version of H\ :sub:`2`\ O in R please run through the following steps :
+ To avoid a version mismatch when upgrading or changing your version of H\ :sub:`2`\ O in R, perform the following steps :

 #.
-Close any Java instances up to kill any rogue H\ :sub:`2`\ O instances that hasn't been properly shut down or terminated.
+Close all open Java instances to ensure all H\ :sub:`2`\ O instances  have been properly shut down or terminated.

 #.
-Uninstall previous version of H\ :sub:`2`\ O from R by running :
+Uninstall the previous version of H\ :sub:`2`\ O from R by running:

 	::

 	  if ("package:h2o" %in% search()) { detach("package:h2o", unload=TRUE) }
 	  if ("h2o" %in% rownames(installed.packages())) { remove.packages("h2o") }

-#.
-For Windows especially check to make sure there are no remanants of H\ :sub:`2`\ O in your personal R library.
+1. For Windows, verify there are no H\ :sub:`2`\ O remanants in your personal R library.

-#.
-Download and/or install the H\ :sub:`2`\ O package version by following the instructions in our R user documentation.
+2. Download and/or install the H\ :sub:`2`\ O package version by following the instructions in our R user documentation.

-#.
-If you still run into trouble with h2o.init() try running in the terminal:
+3. If you still run into trouble with **h2o.init()**, try running the following command in the terminal:

 	::

 	  $ java -Xmx1g -jar h2o.jar

-#.
-Go back to R and try running h2o.init() again.
-If the problem persist please contact us at support@0xdata.com.
+4. Try running **h2o.init()** in R again.
+If the problem persists, please contact us at support@0xdata.com.

-**How Do I Manage Dependencies in R?**
+*How Do I Manage Dependencies in R?*

-The H\ :sub:`2`\ O R package utilizes other R packages (like lattice, and curl).
-From time to time R will fail to download from CRAN and give an error.
-In that case it's best to get the binary from C RAN directly and install the package manually using the call:
+The H\ :sub:`2`\ O R package utilizes other R packages (like lattice and curl).
+Get the binary from CRAN directly and install the package manually using the following command:

 ::